pandoraxdn/rodrigoxdn-laravel/README.md

 	<br>
 	Note the current routes will be overwritten from the /routes/web.php file.
 	<br>
-	It is recommended that you back up routes if they exist.
+	It is recommended that you backup routes if they exist.
 </p>
 <p>
 	<strong>php artisan pkg:example</strong>